r-barnes/dggridR/src/README.md

 * Addition of the SEQTOPOLY option under the GENERATE_GRID faculty
 * Alterations that enable the code to be compiled under GCC6
 * Alterations that make the code ISO C conformant
+* Alterations to resolve -pedantic and -Wall warnings